Scheduling Games with Machine-Dependent Priority Lists: Introduction

 \subsection{Our Contribution}

-We start by studying scheduling games, i.e., each job has to choose one machine to be processed on, and then based on the choices of the jobs, each machine schedules the jobs according to its individual priority list.
-We first show that a pure Nash equilibrium in general need not exist, and use this example to show that it is NP-complete to decide whether a particular game has a pure Nash equilibrium.
+We first show that a pure Nash equilibrium in general need not exist, and use this to show that it is NP-complete to decide whether a particular game has a pure Nash equilibrium.
 We then provide a characterization of instances in which a pure Nash equilibrium is guaranteed to exist.
-Specifically, existence is guaranteed if the game belongs to at least one of the following four classes: $\G_1:$ all jobs have the same weight, $\G_2:$ there are two machines, $\G_3:$ all machines have the same processing delay, and $\G_4:$ all machines have the same priority list.
-This characterization is tight in a sense that our inexistence example disobeys it in a minimal way: it describes a game on three machines, two of them having the same processing delay and the same priority list.
+Specifically, existence is guaranteed if the game belongs to at least one of the following four classes: $\G_1:$ all jobs have unit processing time, $\G_2:$ there are two machines, $\G_3:$ all machines have the same speed, and $\G_4:$ all machines have the same priority list.
+For all four of these classes, there is a polynomial time algorithm that computes a Nash equilibrium.
+In fact, for all four classes we prove that better-response dynamics converge to a Nash equilibrium.
+This characterization is tight in a sense that our inexistence example disobeys it in a minimal way: it describes a game on three machines, two of them having the same speed and the same priority list.
 We also show that the result for $\G_2$ cannot be extended for games with two unrelated machines.
 Another characterization we consider is the number of jobs in the instance.
 We present a game of $4$ jobs that has no pure NE, and show that every game of $3$ jobs admits an NE.

 We analyze the efficiency of Nash equilibria by means of two different measures of efficiency: the makespan, i.e., the maximum completion time of a job, and the sum of completion times.
 For all four classes of games with a guaranteed pure Nash equilibrium, we provide tight bounds for the price of anarchy and the price of stability with respect to both measures.
 Our results are summarized in Table~\ref{tab:results}.